Solar Frequently Asked Questions

 Washington state runs on a different schedule.
 The fiscal year starts on May 1st and ends on April 31st coinciding with the long summer days in the Pacific Northwest.

 Installation of solar panels is a streamlined process.
-Depending on the size and installation complexity (i.e., solar plus batteries), a typical system will take between 1 to 3 days.
+Depending on the size and installation complexity (i.e., solar plus batteries), a typical system will take between 1 to 3 days depending on the expertise of the solar installer.
+Make sure you avoid these 5 things when installing solar.

 The longest wait of installing solar is the local and utility inspections.
 After installation in complete expect 1-3 weeks until every inspection is finalized.